turingschool-examples/partial-arts/README.md

 ### Exploring the App

+* Take a look at the schema file.
+Describe the relationship(s) between belts, artists, and categories.
 * Fire up the server and take a look at '/', '/artists', '/belts', '/categories', '/artist/:id'
 * What parts of the views seem to be repeated?
 * Take a look at the code.
 Do you see repeated code in the views?